 When you travel to the Sunshine State for your family vacation, a few things are certain: There will be mosquitoes, you’ll need tons of sunscreen and you will have no shortage of activities.

 In fact, when you’re planning a Florida vacation, you might find yourself overwhelmed with the state’s wealth of tourist attractions, from Orlando to the Keys, year round.
 If you’re not careful, you might find your budget a little overwhelmed, too.

 Here are some exciting things to do in Florida and tips to experience all the sights and sounds on a budget.

 Hotels That Make Your Wallet Happy

 For families doing the Disney thing, hotel insiders know there are deals to be had at Disney-affiliated hotels.
-Although many on-site resorts are eye-poppingly expensive, the House of Mouse offers a range of options from "value" to "deluxe."
-The secret is, even value-tier resorts come with all the perks, including free use of Disney's Magical Express shuttle service, free parking at the resort, admission to extra Magic Hours and early access dining reservations.
-Value category hotels like Disney's All-Star Resorts start at $100 per night.
+Although many on-site resorts are expensive, the 25 different hotel locations offer a range of options from “value” to “deluxe.”
+The secret is, even value-tier resorts come with all the perks, including free use of Disney’s Magical Express shuttle service, free parking at the resort, admission to extra Magic Hours and early access dining reservations.
+Value category hotels like Disney’s All-Star Resorts start at $99 per night.